LuisS96/ProjectOS/README.md

   </h2>
 </div>
 <p>
-The software is designed to be installed locally (mac or linux).
-For the moment, it is not made to run on Windows.
+The software is designed to be installed locally (Linux).
+For the moment there is no version for mac OS or Windows.
 </p>

 <div id="contributors">